TebasMartinez/DA-Deutsche-Bahn-delays/README.md

     - Intercity trains have been late more often than regional trains.

 - Are trains late more often in a specific season?
-  - All seasons are within ±3 percentage points of the overall 22,34% late trips.
+  - All seasons are within ±3 percentage points of the overall 22,34% of late trips.

 ## Further questions
+- Multivariate analysis: cross delays with station of departure and station of arrival.
+Are differences in delays by locations by location maintained when considering station of arrival too?
+- Are there differences between Bundesländer?
+- How do these medium-long distance services compare to local services such as S-Bahn?

 ## Resources
 - [Presentation](https://docs.google.com/presentation/d/1KAW7xkThyYQWdZLAZBlmom_rsz0XtU7AArOaDFuBh64/edit?usp=sharing)